dmotz/trystero/README.md

 1. Create a [Firebase](https://firebase.google.com/) project
 1. Create a new Realtime Database
-1. Copy the database ID and use it as the `appId` in your Trystero config
+1. Copy the `databaseURL` and use it as the `appId` in your Trystero config
 1. [*Optional*] Configure the database with security rules to limit activity:

 ```json